TamerOnLine/resume-templates/docs/two-column-dynamic.md

-# 📄 Two Column Dynamic
+# 📄 Template: Two Column Dynamic

 This template provides a dynamic two-column resume layout with built-in editing, saving, and printing capabilities – all in the browser.